JorgeCosta87/DevQuest/README.md

-# DevQuest - Solana Task Management Platform
+# DevQuest - Gamified Developer Platform

-A decentralized task management dApp built on Solana where developers complete tasks, earn points, and showcase their work.
+A decentralized, fully on-chain gamified dApp built on Solana where developers complete tasks, earn points, and showcase their work.

 ## Overview